Geomagnetic storm: Navigation systems

-The Global Navigation Satellite System (GNSS), and other navigation systems such as LORAN and the now-defunct OMEGA are adversely affected when solar activity disrupts their signal propagation.
+Global navigation satellite systems (GNSS), and other navigation systems such as LORAN and the now-defunct OMEGA are adversely affected when solar activity disrupts their signal propagation.
 The OMEGA system consisted of eight transmitters located throughout the world.
 Airplanes and ships used the very low frequency signals from these transmitters to determine their positions.
 During solar events and geomagnetic storms, the system gave navigators information that was inaccurate by as much as several miles.
 If navigators had been alerted that a proton event or geomagnetic storm was in progress, they could have switched to a backup system.

 GNSS signals are affected when solar activity causes sudden variations in the density of the ionosphere, causing the satellite signals to scintillate (like a twinkling star).
 The scintillation of satellite signals during ionospheric disturbances is studied at HAARP during ionospheric modification experiments.
 It has also been studied at the Jicamarca Radio Observatory.

-One technology used to allow GPS receivers to continue to operate in the presence of some confusing signals is Receiver Autonomous Integrity Monitoring (RAIM).
+One technology used to allow GNSS receivers to continue to operate in the presence of some confusing signals is Receiver Autonomous Integrity Monitoring (RAIM), used by GPS.
 However, RAIM is predicated on the assumption that a majority of the GPS constellation is operating properly, and so it is much less useful when the entire constellation is perturbed by global influences such as geomagnetic storms.
 Even if RAIM detects a loss of integrity in these cases, it may not be able to provide a useful, reliable signal.

-Satellite hardware damage
+Satellites

 Geomagnetic storms and increased solar ultraviolet emission heat Earth's upper atmosphere, causing it to expand.
 The heated air rises, and the density at the orbit of satellites up to about 1000 km increases significantly.
 This results in increased drag, causing satellites to slow and change orbit slightly.
 Low Earth orbit satellites that are not repeatedly boosted to higher orbits slowly fall and eventually burn up.
 Skylab's 1979 destruction is an example of a spacecraft reentering Earth's atmosphere prematurely as a result of higher-than-expected solar activity.
 During the great geomagnetic storm of March 1989, four of the U.S. Navy's navigational satellites had to be taken out of service for up to a week, the U.S. Space Command had to post new orbital elements for over 1000 objects affected, and the Solar Maximum Mission satellite fell out of orbit in December the same year.

 The vulnerability of the satellites depends on their position as well.
 The South Atlantic Anomaly is a perilous place for a satellite to pass through, due to the unusually weak geomagnetic field at low Earth orbit.